- Economics and Finance

 What you will study

-On our BSc (Hons) Economics and Finance course, you will study how the business and finance sectors operate, as well as their role in modern economic and financial systems.
+On our BSc (Hons) Economics and Finance degree, you will study how the business and finance sectors operate, as well as their role in modern economic and financial systems.
 Upon completion of the programme, you will have developed essential skills and tools to understand and analyse these systems.

 This course is developed around a framework of core economics and quantitative principles.
 You’ll learn a strong set of analytical skills that are highly relevant to the world of finance.